 The United Arab Emirates Dirham (UAE Dirham) is the local currency in Dubai.
 There are no currency restrictions in the UAE, and all major currencies in the world are accepted and exchanged.
 Bank notes come in denominations of 5, 10, 20, 50, 100, 200, 500 and 1000 dirham, while coins are used in denominations of 25 and 50 fils and 1 dirham.
 The dirham is pegged to the US dollar.

 All banks in Dubai offer cash withdrawal facilities from ATM’s scattered across major hotels and malls.
 Do not involve in money exchanges on the streets, as it is not a permissible transaction, due to the possibility of fraudulent notes being offered.

 GSM services are available and the mobile phone code within the UAE is 050.
 A particular Speak Easy GSM mobile service helps tourists and visitors who are unable to use their own mobile phones in the UAE.
 You also have the option of purchasing a temporary SIM card and use it in own handset with a temporary card.
 Etisalat can be contacted for further details by dialling 101.

-Most five-star hotels in Dubai offer internet accessibility to their guests with cheaper rates between 7pm to 7am.
+Most five-star hotels in Dubai offer internet accessibility to their guests for free or with small hourly rates.